Public Transport

 When I first moved to the Maremma a couple of years back, the territory’s public transport was just starting to expand.
 Today you can navigate the Maremma as easily as you would navigate Florence, Pisa or Rome.
 All you need is a train or bus timetable.

-The entire Maremma is serviced by RAMA buses.
+The entire Maremma is serviced by Tiemme buses.
 These big blue monstrosities connect Grosseto to Florence, Siena, Marina di Grosseto, Castiglione della Pescaia, Alberese, Follonica, Scansano and Massa Marittima.
 It also covers Ortobello and all of Monte Argentario’s main towns.

 Most cities have ample bus stops in their town centre.
 You can’t miss them.
 The big blue signs stand out like sore thumbs against the cobbled and colourful houses.

-You have to buy your tickets before you board the bus.
-You can get them from tabbacherie, which are those shops with the big ‘T’ above their front door.
+You can also get tickets from tabbacherie, which are those shops with the big ‘T’ above their front door.
 They usually sell cigarettes, postcards and an assortment of other things.
 When you buy your ticket make sure it’s return and be sure to mention where you’re going.
-Tickets range from €2 to about €10 depending on how far you’re going.

 Most shopkeepers speak English, but you can nick the phrase below if you want to ask for your bus ticket in Italian:

-“Vorrei un biglietto dell’autobus andata e ritorno per (insert the name of your destination)”
+Vorrei un biglietto dell’autobus andata e ritorno per (insert the name of your destination)”

 Whatever you do, make sure you have the bus timetable before you start your journey.
 Buses keep to strict hours in the Maremma and you don’t want to end up stranded somewhere for the night!